native-api/cpython/Doc/library/tkinter.rst

    it.
    Tk uses Tcl's event queue to generate and process GUI events.

-   Since version 8.5, Tk implements the
+   Since version 8.5, Tk also implements the
    `Themed Tk (Ttk) <https://www.tcl.tk/man/tcl8.6/TkCmd/ttk_intro.htm>`_ family of widgets.
-They feature much better, consistent and native look across different platforms by separating the appearance and behavior logic.
+They feature much better, consistent and native look across different platforms.
    Ttk widgets are recommended for use in new code, with their regular counterparts mostly reserved for legacy code and special cases.